 Dr. Shmueli’s work in information systems started in 2002, when joining University of Maryland’s Robert H Smith School of Business.
 Her work focuses on electronic commerce and online auctions.
 In 2004, Dr. Shmueli co-founded the now annual symposium Statistical Challenges in eCommerce Research.
 Her research focuses on applying novel statistical methodology and adapting existing methods for modern data structures.
 Her papers “To Explain or To Predict?” and “Predictive Analytics in Information Systems Research” have attracted much attention and won several research and “best paper” awards.

-Dr. Shmueli is associate editor for the top journals Annals of Applied Statistics, JASA & The American Statistician Reviews and was guest editor of a special issue of Statistical Science.
+Dr. Shmueli is senior editor at Decision Sciences Journal (Analytics section) and associate editor for the top journals Annals of Applied Statistics, JASA Reviews & The American Statistician Reviews.
+She was guest editor of a special issue of Statistical Science and of Applied Stochastic Models in Business & Industry.
 She has served on many program committees of top conferences and workshops.
-In addition to her academic work, Dr. Shmueli has provided consulting services to private companies (including Pricewaterhouse Coopers, Structured Decisions Corporation, and Accenture) and to US government and state agencies (including the Environmental Protection Agency (EPA) and Indiana Economic Development Corporation).
+In addition to her academic work, Dr. Shmueli has provided consulting services to private companies (including Pricewaterhouse Coopers, Structured Decisions Corporation, Health Policy Analysis, and Accenture) and to US government and state agencies (including the Environmental Protection Agency (EPA) and Indiana Economic Development Corporation).